 - In Narbonic after Dave's first death Dr. Narbon reanimates him, but being a zombie gets boring quickly so she is convinced eventually to clone him a new body and transplant his brain into it.

 - I Am Weasel.
 In "I, Architect," an accident results in both Weasel and Baboon having their skulls cracked open and their brains falling out.
 Because Weasel's brain is so massive and Baboon's is so tiny, the surgeons place the smaller brain into Weasel's smaller head and the large brain into Baboon's larger head.
-As a result, when awaken, Weasel becomes an idiot and the changes he makes to the city are chaotic, whereas Baboon continues to move up in society and plans to stop Weasel from destroying the city with his stupidity.
+As a result, Baboon (in Weasel's body) starts making all sorts of chaotic changes to the city, whereas Weasel (in Baboon's body) has to move up from the bottom of society in order to stop Baboon's nonsense.